How to Make a Privacy Act Request

 By DON CIO Privacy Team - Published, September 15, 2010

 To make a Privacy Act (PA) request, label the request itself and the envelope: "PRIVACY ACT REQUEST."
 Identify the specific PA system of records notices you wish to have searched.
-(See index of PA System of Records Notices and submit your request according to the requirements set forth under "Record Access Procedures.")
+See index of PA System of Records Notices and submit your request according to the requirements set forth under "Record Access Procedures" in the specific SORN in question.
 PA requests must be signed, so we cannot accept email requests.

 What is the Privacy Act?

 The Privacy Act of 1974 (5 U.S.C.
 552a) establishes safeguards for the protection of records the government collects and maintains on U.S. citizens and lawfully admitted permanent residents.
 Specifically, it mandates that the government inform people at the time it is collecting information about them why the information is being collected and how it will be used; publish a notice in the Federal Register of new or revised systems of records on individuals; assure that information is accurate, relevant, complete and up-to-date before disclosing it to others; allow individuals to find out about disclosures of their records to other agencies or persons; and provide individuals with the opportunity to correct inaccuracies in their records.

 The PA allows individuals to seek access to records retrieved by their name and personal identifier that are contained in a PA system of records; provide written authorization for their representative to act on their behalf; and seek records on behalf of a minor child if they are the legal guardian or parent and are determined to be acting in the minor's best interest.